lziiid/awesome-in-context-learning/README.md

 (2022.12.19) [[pdf]](https://arxiv.org/abs/2212.09561)

 ## Contribution
-If you think there are still papers worth reading, other useful resources, feel free to contribute!
+If you think there are still papers worth reading, other useful resources, or any other things, feel free to contribute!